 An introduction to the nature of psychological inquiry regarding the origins, variability, and change of human behavior.
 As such, the course focuses on the nature-nurture controversy, the processes associated with cognitive and emotional development, the role of personal characteristics and situational conditions in shaping behavior, and various approaches to psychotherapy.

 Limited to 40 students per section.
 Not open to five college students.
-Fall semester: Professors Sanderson and Visiting Professor McCarty.
-Spring semester: Professors Hart and McQuade.
-Spring semester priority given to first-year students.2016-17: Offered in Fall 2016
+Fall semester: Professors Sanderson and McQuade.
+In the Fall, 20 seats will be reserved for first year students.
+Spring semester: Professors Palmquist and Cohen.
+Spring semester priority given to first-year students.2016-17: Offered in Fall 2016 and Spring 2017

 Requisite: PSYC 100 or consent of the instructor.
 Limited to 30 students.
-Fall semester: Professor McQuade.
-Spring semester: Professor Holoien.2016-17: Offered in Fall 2016
+Not open to first-year students.
+Fall semester: Professor Schulkind.
+Spring semester: Professor McQuade.2016-17: Offered in Fall 2016 and Spring 2017

 This course is designed to explore the principles of behavioral science research and the rationale underlying various research methodologies.
 The course will take a hands-on approach to research design, data collection, and data analysis.
 Students will learn how to understand and critically evaluate original research reports, independently design and execute psychological investigations, and write scientific reports in APA format.
 Topics include the reliability and validity of measures, content analysis, correlational designs, randomized experiments and causal inference, experimental control, and ethical considerations.
 Time in class will be split between lectures, small group exercises and design of research projects, and data analysis using SPSS.

 Requisite: PSYC 100 or consent of the instructor.
 Limited to 40 students.
-Not open to five college students.
-Fall semester.
-Professor Baird.2016-17: Offered in Fall 2016
+Not open to five-college students.
+Fall semester: Professor Cohen.
+Spring semester: Professor Turgeon.2016-17: Offered in Fall 2016

 Food shapes our lives in many ways that extend far beyond mere ingestive acts.
 Through a broad survey of basic and clinical research literature, we will explore how foods and food issues imbue our bodies, minds, and relationships.
 We will consider biological and psychological perspectives on various aspects of eating such as metabolism, neural mechanisms of hunger and satiety, metabolic disorders, dieting, pica, failure to thrive, starvation, taste preference and aversion, obesity, anxiety and depression relief, food taboos, bulimia, and the anorexias.
 Strong emphasis will be placed on biological mechanisms and controlled laboratory research with both human and animal subjects.